Skip to content

 More about improvement area 4

 'Leaders should further address the gaps and delays in service provision to meet the full range of needs of children and young people with SEND.
-This includes services for ASD, ADHD, mental health, audiology and speech and language.'
+This includes services for autism, ADHD, mental health, audiology and speech and language.'

 We will stop waiting times from getting any longer, and make sure services exist for the things our families need help with.
 Over time, we will make waiting times for services shorter, but within our 18 month plan, we will "stabilise" the waiting times.
 Some particular things that families need more help with, and faster, are: